s-gregorini003/personal-website/content/post/AAE.md

 I designed the samples in SolidWorks and manufactured with an AthorBot Brother Desktop 3D Printer.
 To test different materials, both geometries were printed in ABS and PETG.

-{{< figure src="/img/aae/specimen1.jpg" caption="Two specimen used for measurement." >}}
+{{< figure align="center" src="/img/aae/specimen1.jpg" width="800px" caption="Two specimen used for measurement." >}}

 The measurement of the absorption coefficient was conducted according to the *two-micophone technique* detailed in [BS EN ISO 10534-2:2001](https://shop.bsigroup.com/ProductDetail?pid=000000000030069842).
 The biggest issue faced in this project was to find an impedance tube to conduct the evaluation.
 Since my university had part of the equipment (microphones, soundcard, speakers...), in the end I decided to build a low-cost impedance tube.
 I built it out of pvc pipes, hydraulic seals, and I added an Arduino Uno with an OLED display and temperature/humidity sensors to keep track of the environmental conditions.
 To calibrate the tube and conduct the measuring process - which consisted in measuring the cross-transfer function and then calculating the absorption coefficient - I used the software [Holmarc Wave Analyzer 4C ](https://www.holmarc.com/softwares/impedance_tube_software.rar).

-{{< figure src="/img/aae/TestEquipmentDiagram.png" width="300px" caption="Measurement test equipment layout." >}}
+{{< figure align="center" src="/img/aae/TestEquipmentDiagram.png" width="600px" caption="Measurement test equipment layout." >}}

 ## Findings

-For each specimenh, measurements are taken in the frequency interval 100-3200 Hz.
+For each specimen, measurements are taken in the frequency interval 100-3200 Hz.
 The normal sound absorption curves are analysed through the evaluation of two values:

 - The frequency of peak sound absorption
 - The frequency range between the values on both sides of the peak where half the peak sound absorption occurs.